 Lead the children in playing a round of Guardians of Truth.
 Explain that a guardian is a keeper of truth.
-In this game, they will try to figure out if the statements are truth or errors.
-Explain that an error is something that goes against God's Word.
-The enemy tries to get us to fall for tricks, lies, and anything contrary to God's ways.
+In this game, they will try to figure out if the statements are truth or if they are errors.
+Explain that an error is something that goes against God's commands.
+Satan tries to get us to fall for tricks, lies, and anything against God's ways.
 This game is designed to train their brains to think well so they know God's Word and are not easily tricked.

 How to Play: Divide into two teams.
-These can stay the same all week or can change daily.
-Quickly decide on team names (Jesters vs. Jugglers, Kings vs. Queens, etc.) and which team goes first.
+These can stay the same all week or change daily.
+Quickly decide on team names (Knights vs. Squires, Jesters vs. Jugglers, Kings vs. Queens, etc.) and decide which team goes first.
 Read a question.
 Have the team decide together if they think it's a true statement or an error.
 If they're correct, they pick a color card and move to the corresponding color.
 Follow the directions on the game board.
 Play then moves to the other team.
 Go back and forth between the two teams, playing as long as time permits and making sure each team gets the same number of turns.
-Play as an ongoing game that is continued where you left off, or start a fresh round daily.
+Play all week as an ongoing game that is continued where you left off, or start a fresh round each day.